-The City of Santa Barbara’s Sewer Lateral Inspection Program (SLIP) was established in 2007 as a way to address the increasing number of private sewer lateral spills and public spills caused by issues with the private sewer laterals.
+The City of Santa Barbara’s Sewer Lateral Inspection Program (SLIP) was established in 2007 to address the increasing number of private and public sewer spills caused by issues with the private sewer laterals.

-Maintenance Issues Like your roof, pipes deteriorate over time and will require maintenance.
-Typical issues with old sewer laterals include tree roots entering at failed joints or cracks, broken or separated joints, or complete collapses.
+Like your roof, pipes deteriorate over time and require maintenance.
+Common issues with aging sewer laterals include tree roots entering at failed joints or cracks, broken or separated joints, or complete collapses.
 As your pipe deteriorates, joints may begin to fail, allowing roots to enter into the barrel of the sewer lateral.
-If the roots are not discovered in time, this can cause a blockage, eventually leading to a sewage spill that harms the environment or could cause costly damage to your property.
+If the roots are not discovered in time, they can cause a blockage, leading to a sewage spill that could cause costly damage to your private property and environmental harm.
 Roots are especially problematic in Santa Barbara’s Mediterranean climate and the roots thrive when they find a new, nutrient-filled water source: your old possibly cracked sewer lateral.

-If you experience a sewage backup, have a toilet or household drain emptying more slowly than usual, or you find patches in your yard that are always wet, you should contact a licensed plumbing contractor to have your sewer lateral inspected as soon as possible.
+If you experience a sewage backup, have a toilet or household drain emptying slower than usual, or you find patches in your yard that are always wet, you should contact a City Certified CCTV Inspector to have your sewer lateral inspected as soon as possible.
 They can perform a video inspection of the inside of your sewer lateral to determine if it is damaged or simply clogged by grease, or debris (such as “disposable” wipes).
-Inspection Triggers

-If you own a property within the City of Santa Barbara and receive City sewer service, you may receive a letter from SLIP indicating that you need to inspect the sewer lateral.
-Your letter should identify which condition triggered the inspection and the three reasons the City would initiate a SLIP case for your property would be:
+If you own a property within the City of Santa Barbara and receive City sewer service, you may receive a letter indicating that you need to inspect the sewer lateral.
+Your letter should identify which condition triggered the inspection.
+Reasons the City would initiate a SLIP case for your property are: